Trump strongly hints at pardon for ex-sheriff Arpaio

 Arpaio's sentencing is set to start on Oct.
 5. He intends to appeal the verdict.

-In a free-wheeling over hour-long speech, Trump also mounted an offensive against the media, indicting the press for giving "a platform to hate groups," blaming journalists for "division in our country," and defending himself by reading to supporters his responses to the rally of white supremacists in Charlottesville, Virginia, last week.
+In a free-wheeling speech that lasted more than an hour, Trump also renewed his offensive against the media, indicting news outlets for giving "a platform to hate groups," blaming journalists for "division in our country," and defending himself by reading to supporters his responses to the rally of white supremacists in Charlottesville, Virginia, last week.

 The president said his words at the time were "perfect" — noting that he condemned the KKK and white nationalists — and charged the media's coverage was biased against him, alleging a "double standard" from the coverage President Barack Obama received on race-related issues.